imatic/data-bundle/Resources/doc/Operations/Commands.rst

   - ``$commandName``

-    - alias of the command to execute for each record
+    - ID of the command handler service to execute for each record

   - ``$commandParameters``